Outpatient Mental Health, Trauma & Wellness Services

 At St. Vincent Charity Medical Center, we attend to the physical, mental, emotional and spiritual health of each individual.

-Our multidisciplinary team at the Integrated Care Clinic includes psychiatry, psychology, social work, counseling, case management and peer support.
+Our multidisciplinary team at the Integrated Care Clinic includes psychiatry, psychology, social work, counseling, care coordination and more.

 Common concerns/diagnoses we serve include: